seifeldinmahdy/Image-Caption-Generator/README.md

 The released weights come from the epoch-1 checkpoint (BLEU-4 0.2449, METEOR 0.4282,
 ROUGE-L 0.4652).

-CIDEr and SPICE are wired up in the evaluation code but did not produce scores in the reference run — SPICE needs a working Java runtime plus Stanford CoreNLP, which failed in the Colab environment, and both metrics were reported as 0.0.
-Treat them as not measured rather than as genuine zeros.

 Sample validation captions:

 | Generated caption                                    | A human reference                                              |